 - NYC DOE instructors may not charge participant fees for the class, except for materials fees that are not to exceed $50 per participant, if necessary.
 (Please see “Materials Fees” section below for more information.)

-- Eligible NYC DOE instructors teaching courses that reach the enrollment minimum will receive one payment of $3000 per course for presenting 45 hours of instruction (3-credit class), $2000 per course for a 2-credit class, or $1000 for a 1-credit class.
-These rates go into effect as of the fall 2020 semester.
+- Eligible NYC DOE instructors teaching courses that reach the enrollment minimum of eighteen participants will receive one payment of $3000 per course for presenting 45 hours of instruction (3-credit class), $2000 per course for a 2-credit class, or $1000 for a 1-credit class.
+These rates went into effect as of the fall 2020 semester.
 The stipend is processed after completion of the semester, and will be added to teachers’ regular paychecks.

 - The NYC DOE cannot pay retired teachers, central employees, or other former DOE employees who are not currently working as active, full-time NYC DOE pedagogical employees to teach ASPDP courses.